 On this road, you will pass by one of the most recognizable horse farms in Ocala, Bridlewood Farm.
 Bridlewood Farm was previously owned by Arthur and Martha Appleton who started it in 1976.

-Most people have heard of their art museum off State Road 40 in Ocala called the Appleton Museum.
-Bridlewood Farm is over 2,200 of beautiful acres and is known for its Thoroughbred racing, breeding, and sales.
+Most people have heard of the art museum off State Road 40 in Ocala called the Appleton Museum.
+Bridlewood Farm has over 2,200 beautiful acres and is known for its Thoroughbred racing, breeding, and sales.